hasandg/courier-tracking-system/README.md

 ## Design Patterns I Used

-I implemented several design patterns to make the code more maintainable:
+Some of my implemented design patterns to make the code more maintainable:

 1. **Circuit Breaker Pattern**: Used Resilience4j to prevent cascading failures when services are down.
 This has saved me a lot of headaches during testing with intentionally failed services.